Phishing—It’s not just about investment opportunities in Nigeria anymore!

 Links in the suspicious email are your best identifier that something is phishy.
 Take this screen shot below:

 When I placed my cursor over the link WITHOUT CLICKING, it showed the link’s URL.
-This link clearly wasn’t going to FedEx.
-You’ll notice as well that the FedEx address isn’t even correct.
+This link clearly wasn’t going to FedEx, which was my first clue.

 Offers some basic tips.